 Dealing with lots of data - especially data that's confidential - can be difficult to cope with.
 Despite that, most businesses will probably prefer to store and control their own data without letting somebody else keep an eye on it.
 Think about it - how comfortable will you be letting somebody you've never met look after your car?
 When switching to Office 365, you're automatically trusting Microsoft with all of your data regardless of how important or confidential that data is and not everyone is going to be comfortable with that.

-By switching to Office 365, any organisation's data is hosted in Microsoft's data centre.
+By switching to MS Office 365, an organisation's data is hosted in Microsoft's data centre.
 Microsoft has implemented a series of safety and management regulations too.
 The restrictions they have in place could interfere with your company's daily activities.
 But you can still keep all of your data with your own company for peace of mind.
 That's if you sign up for Enterprise licensing but part of the reason why the switch to Office 365 is made is because of the advanced security features that aren't available anywhere else.
-In short, the positives of how secure their data centre is means that Microsoft storing your data is actually a good thing.
+In short, the positives of how secure their data centre means that Microsoft storing your data is actually a good thing.

-This is perhaps the worst case scenario a business could face.
+This is perhaps the worst-case scenario a business could face.
 You might be ecstatic at finding out that Office 365 is exactly what you need.
 But when it comes to finally rolling it out onto your systems, realising your systems are outdated and incompatible with Office 365 will set you back.
 Microsoft does continually release new upgrades and versions for organisations like yours to enjoy, but that can only happen if you're all using devices that are capable of handling something like Office 365.

 If your critical systems aren't compatible with Office 365, then there are a few costly ways around it.
 Either buy new systems or upgrade every existing one to a newer version of Microsoft.
 While migrating to Office 365 can be a frustrating issue if your devices aren't compatible, there are still ways around it to fix the issue and ease the transition.